T-Shirt Yarn Learn All You Need To Know

 They also sell needles and hooks here.

-We hope that this has inspired you to splash out on something a little bit different and put your crochet skills to use with a different material and different style of working.
+We hope that this has inspired you to splash out on something a little bit different.
+Put your crochet skills to use with a different material and different style of working.
 You just might be ‘hooked’ with this fabulous material and how quickly you can make up very colourful projects.
 We love to see what you make so do drop into the Facebook page for Crafting News and share any of your projects with us HERE.